Brian Shambo Merrill Lynch – Lacks Business Ethics (Updated 2023)

 Another issue with 12b-1 fees is that it allows advisors to charge hidden fees.
 It’s a variable fee and they can charge you hidden fees under its guise.

-What’s worse is that the investments that charge this fee don’t give any better returns than those that don’t charge this fee.
-The SEC had conducted a detailed study on this matter and it found no difference between the returns of the two.
+What’s worse, investments that charge this fee don’t give any better returns than those that don’t.
+The SEC conducted a detailed study on this matter and found no difference between the returns of the two.

-The study concluded that the ROI of the investments that charge a 12b-1 fee is worse because of the increased costs.
+The study concluded that the ROI of investments charging a 12b-1 fee is worse because of the increased costs.

-It’s a marketing fee that companies pay to brokers so Brian Shambo and his team have a monetary incentive for priming such investments.
-Make sure you review the fees you’re paying in case you opt to hand them your account.
+Companies pay brokers a marketing fee, so Brian Shambo and his team have a monetary incentive for priming such investments.
+Review the fees you pay if you opt to hand them your account.

 Selling Investments instead of Recommending Them

 Brian and his team earn commissions from the sale of certain investment products.
-Some investments offer them higher commissions than others.
-Hence, they have an incentive for promoting those select investments and ignore the rest, even if they are unsuitable for most of their clients.
+Some investments offer higher commissions than others.
+Hence, they have an incentive to promote those select investments and ignore the rest, even if they are unsuitable for most of their clients.

-This is bad news for most of their clients because they might be receiving subpar returns.
+This is bad news for most clients because they might receive subpar returns.

 Ideally, your wealth advisor would recommend investments solely based on their alignment with your goals.
 But when your advisor earns commissions, they might ignore your financial requirements to make an extra buck.